mattweingarten/riscv-pmu-core/README.md

 ```
 [UART] UART0 is here (stdin/stdout).
 Hello world from core 0, a rocket
 ```

-### Step 3: Running dhrystone micro-benchmark
+### Step 3: Running dhrystone micro-benchmark (optional)

+This step is optional for setup, but a good sanity check if everything is working properly.
 Dhrystone is meant to test performance of processor for a small C benchmark.

 First cd into `<path-to-riscv-pmu-core>/riscv-tests/benchmarks`